AckerlyXu/heima/articles/service-fabric/service-fabric-health-introduction.md

 <center><a target="_blank" href="https://mva.microsoft.com/en-US/training-courses/building-microservices-applications-on-azure-service-fabric-16747?l=tevZw56yC_1906218965">
 <img src="./media/service-fabric-health-introduction/HealthIntroVid.png" WIDTH="360" HEIGHT="244">
 </a></center>
+> [!NOTE]
-> [AZURE.NOTE] We started the health subsystem to address a need for monitored upgrades.
+> We started the health subsystem to address a need for monitored upgrades.
 Service Fabric provides monitored application and cluster upgrades that ensure full availability, no downtime and minimal to no user intervention.
 To achieve these goals, the upgrade checks health based on configured upgrade policies and allows an upgrade to proceed only when health respects desired thresholds.
 Otherwise, the upgrade is either automatically rolled back or paused to give administrators a chance to fix the issues.
-To learn more about application upgrades, see [this article](/documentation/articles/service-fabric-application-upgrade/).
+To learn more about application upgrades, see [this article](./service-fabric-application-upgrade.md).

 ## Health store
 The health store keeps health-related information about entities in the cluster for easy retrieval and evaluation.
 It is implemented as a Service Fabric persisted stateful service to ensure high availability and scalability.
 The health store is part of the **fabric:/System** application, and it is available when the cluster is up and running.